 But Persephone had tasted the underworld’s pomegranates, a situation no doubt maneuvered by Pluto.
 So Persephone spent the winter months down below, and returned to her mother in the spring.

 Bernini’s David appears like an olympic athlete in swirling motion.
 His feet are wide apart and he twists to gain the maximum swing for his shot.
 The intensity of his gaze and energy are palpable.
 You can feel his resolution.

 David’s face is that of Bernini’s.
 A mirror was held up for Bernini as he chiseled David’s face.

-9. Bernini, Self Portraits, 1623, 1630-35
+10. Bernini, Self Portraits, 1623, 1630-35

-Bernini could paint as well as sculpt, not surprisingly for an artist of his prodigious talent.
+Bernini could paint as well as sculpt, not surprising for an artist of his prodigious talent.
 The Borghese holds two of his self portraits, one at age 25 and one at age 35.

-Bernini, The Goat Amaltea, 1609-15
+11. Bernini, The Goat Amaltea